Job Prospects... At a glance

 *Projected numbers are based on the broader category “Architects, Designers, Planners and Surveyors”.

-There has been a steady rise in the number of employed surveyors and survey technicians in recent years.
-Employment is forecast to grow 4.5% per year to 2021, and then 3.5% per year to 2026.
+There has been a steady rise in the number of employed surveyors and geospatial professionals in recent years.
+Employment is forecast to grow 3.7% per year to 2023, and 2.2% per year to 2028.
 This large increase in employment means surveyors and geospatial professionals will be in high demand in the coming years.

 Source: Statistics NZ Census and MBIE projections

 Surveyors and other spatial scientists are on Immigration New Zealand’s Long-Term Skill Shortage List for all regions.

 Surveyors and survey technicians are on Immigration New Zealand’s Construction and Infrastructure Skill Shortage List (CISSL) for all regions.

 If a job appears on the lists, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 When there is a shortage of workers, it should be easy to find a job for qualified professionals.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for surveyor and spatial scientist positions has fluctuated since 2011, with an increase over the last two years.
+The number of online job vacancies for surveyor and spatial scientist positions has fluctuated since 2013, with an increase over the last four years.

 Jobs advertised chart